 Thou shalt not ignore thy budget

 It can be tempting to book the most beautiful venue during peak season, but heed your discretion.
 Your budget is a finite thing that should cover all wedding-related expenses.
 Spending too much right off the bat might not leave enough room for beautiful decorations, flowers, and other elements of your wedding that will make it simply breathtaking.
 Therefore, it’s important to establish a budget right from the beginning and make purchases accordingly.
-Make use of online budget recommendations and handy tools that help you log your transactions in real time, like this one for example.
+Make use of online budget recommendations and handy tools that help you log your transactions in real time, like for example this one.
 That way, you’ll get the most out of your money and won’t be stuck paying off unexpected debt after your wedding day.

 Remember to keep thy wedding day romantic